catenacap/restrict_evm_US_other_validation/README.md

 # restrict_evm_US_other_validation
-EVM_IP_Based_Restrictions
+**EVM_IP_Based_Restrictions**

-The following mechanism added into your smart contract's will add the function to reject validation or mining from nodes located in the United States[1],[2],[3].
+The following mechanism added into your smart contract's will add the function to reject validation or mining from nodes located in the United States**[1]**,**[2]**,**[3]**.

-[1] Understand this is not specific to the US, due to regulatory lack of clarity, it would be prudent to cut the US from validation processes for validating transactions/smart-contracts processes in the US so as to avoid regulatory action against the project/company/developer.
+**[1]** Understand this is not specific to the US, due to regulatory lack of clarity, it would be prudent to cut the US from validation processes for validating transactions/smart-contracts processes in the US so as to avoid regulatory action against the project/company/developer.

-[2] Replace US with or addition to other countries you wish to restrict from processing your transactions/smart-contract processes.
+**[2]** Replace US with or addition to other countries you wish to restrict from processing your transactions/smart-contract processes.

-[3] Look for (advisable) friendly states where there is no concern for regulatory attacks based on 1 or % of transactions processing through validators/miners in those states (suggestions : BVI, Thailand, Singapore, UAE, Bahamas, Malaysia.
+**[3]** Look for (advisable) friendly states where there is no concern for regulatory attacks based on 1 or % of transactions processing through validators/miners in those states (suggestions : BVI, Thailand, Singapore, UAE, Bahamas, Malaysia.

-1) Start by importing the necessary Ethereum libraries and defining the contract:
+**1)** Start by importing the necessary Ethereum libraries and defining the contract:

 pragma solidity ^0.8.0;